Piketberg

 Piketberg (also sometimes spelt Piquetberg in the past) is a town in the Western Cape, South Africa, located about 80 km east of Saldanha Bay.
 The original spelling of the name was "Piquetberg".
 The town is in the foothills of the Piketberg mountains, a range of low mountains formed from Table Mountain Sandstone.

-The area around the mountains is conducive to the farming of wheat, while the area on top of the mountains, being cooler and generally frost-free, is suited to the farming of fruit and Rooibos Tea.
-Piketberg possesses a large Dutch Reformed Church designed by the architect Carl Otto Hager in his trademark neo-Gothic style.
+The area around the mountains is conducive to the farming of wheat, while the area on top of the Piketberg Mountains range (called Piket-Bo-Berg), being cooler and generally frost-free, is suited to the farming of fruit and Rooibos Tea.
+Piketberg has a large Dutch Reformed Church designed by the architect Carl Otto Hager in his trademark neo-Gothic style.

 History

 The area was inhabited by the Khoikhoi and the San before the arrival of 21 Dutch, Huguenot and German families in 1705-06, and there is still well-preserved San rock art in the mountains.
 There was once a small military post in the town to protect the livestock of farmers from raids by the Khoikhoi.
-By the 1730s the population had grown to 35 families and around 400 White people.
+By the 1730s the population had grown to 35 families and around 400 white people.
 The Holtzhausen, Reyneke, Joubert, van Rooyen, Niewoudt and Visagie families are among the earliest settler-pioneers of 1705-06.

-The Picquet commando was established in 1711 by the VOC and consisted of a squad of 15 Riflemen of the Militia and a single 80 mm field cannon for protection against depredations of natives and wild animals.
+The Picquet commando was established in 1711 by the Dutch United East India Company (VOC) and consisted of a squad of 15 Riflemen of the Militia and a single 80 mm field cannon for protection against depredations of natives and wild animals.
 The cannon-fire protected the European-descended farming community from the attacks of the indigenous groups, the "Gonjemans".

 The community used its cannon to signal the arrival of ships in Cape Town.
 Piketberg's farmers would load their carts with produce and wares.
 Then head to Cape Town to do business.
 The cannon also fired on special occasions like Queen Victoria's birthday and the arrival of the town's first telephone line.
 It fired for the last time in the 1961 on the proclamation of the Republic.
 A misfire left the school's windows aflame.
 Hereafter, the cannon was filled with cement.
 Until recently, the Piketberg cannon stood in front of Piketberg High School, aimed East, in the direction of Porterville High School, its rival.